First Date Red Flags

 Generally, when you're on a first date, you tend to feel uncomfortable and anxious.
 And the more you are attracted to your date, the more uncomfortable you will feel because you are emotionally invested in the person you're on a date with; you want them to really like you too!

-On the other hand, the more a person you're on a date with likes you and wants to get to know you better, the more they will slip into (and use) one of the five patterns of behavior.
+On the other hand, the more a person you're on a date with likes you and wants to get to know you better, the more they will slip into (and use) one of the five patterns of behavior for your energy type.

 It's particularly helpful to know the five patterns of behavior and red flags if you want to attract a different partner and relationship.